Night photography can lead to some amazing images. But photographing stars can be tricky.

 You’re going to need some specific camera gear for star photography.
 The best gear to use depends on the type of night photography you’re doing.
 We’ll start with a list of recommended gear that is useful for most forms of night sky photography:

-- Digital Camera with good ISO performance – We’ll be talking more about the importance of ISO later in the article.
+- A digital camera with a good ISO performance – We’ll be talking more about the importance of ISO later in the article.
 ISO performance is especially important when photographing the Milky Way.
 As ISO on new versions of digital cameras improve, so does the ability to make star images.

 - A sturdy tripod – Camera shake will show in the long exposures needed to capture star photos.